jtpgames/Locust_Scripts/README.md

 * Simulator,
 * Load Tester.

 For our evaluation, we use the [TeaStore benchmarking application](https://github.com/DescartesResearch/TeaStore).
+We created a [GitHub fork](https://github.com/jtpgames/TeaStore) and modified some parameters of their logging framework to create consistent logs especially for higher intensity workloads.

 This repository contains the improved Load Tester whereas the Simulator and the predictive models we created can be found in this (TODO: Add link) repository.
+The Automated Estimator Pipeline (see below) is one implementation of the remaining RAST components (including the Predictive Model Creator).

-Additional experimental results, including Python scripts for analysis, not published in our paper can be accessed in our [Datalore notebook](https://datalore.jetbrains.com/notebook/6K6VkECuLMtN5t5nSYg6WK/TVGp1egwDQlwI19astdVlM).
+Additional experimental results, including the Python scripts we use for similarity calculation, not published in our paper can be accessed in our [Datalore notebook](https://datalore.jetbrains.com/notebook/6K6VkECuLMtN5t5nSYg6WK/TVGp1egwDQlwI19astdVlM).

 # Automated Estimator Pipeline
 **Last change from: 03.06.2023**